mathilde-mus/PCBS-final-project/README.md

  ## Data analysis: signal detection theory

  Here are several functions useful for encoding the data and treating it.
 I want to encode participants' answers as a string with answers for each picture delimitated by commas.
-And answers per picture would write as two strings, one stating if a bin was present (red or grey) or not encoded as 1 or 0, and the other giving the participant's anwser (Y if he said he detected a bin, N otherwise).
-It will thus look as the folowing "1Y,0N,1N,1Y,0Y, ...":
+Answers per picture would write as two strings, one stating if a bin was present (red or grey) or not encoded as 1 or 0, and the other giving the participant's anwser (Y if he said he detected a bin, N otherwise).
+It will thus look as the folowing "1Y,0N,1N,1Y,0Y, ...".
+The answers are encoded separately depending on bin colour:
 <pre><code>
 def answer_data():
     """Returns two dictionaries, one for red bin pictures one for grey bin ones, with both information on the presence or absence of a bin in the picture (1 or 0) and subjects' answers (Y or N) in the format '1Y,1N,0Y,0N'."""